andysmart/AJS-iTunes-API/README.md

 Usage
 =====

-The class API is pretty straight forward, and has delegate callbacks for completion and failure.
-Typical usage, api class should be stored in an iVar, and it's delegate nilled in dealloc:
+AJSiTunesAPI can be used in two ways, either using the delegate callbacks, or the block based API.

+### Delegate

+There are two delegate callbacks for AJSiTunesAPI, for completion and failure.
+Completion returns an NSArray of AJSiTunesResult objects, and failure returns a NSError containing failure details.

 	self.api = [[[AJSiTunesAPI alloc] init] autorelease];
 	self.api.delegate = self;